liyanonline/courses/README.md

 * Management: 95219216
 * Business Intelligence and Analytics: 23034625

-# You can find my classes on [neolms](http://liyanonline.neolms.com) with the access codes (not actively updated for now):
-* Operations  Management: IISH-AEGZ
-* Management: FNLH-BPWX
-* Business Intelligence and Analytics: AEIK-RBSP

 # Or join my [classroom](http://classroom.google.com) as follows:
 * Go to classroom.google.com and click Sign In.
 Sign in with your Google Account. ...